duskhacker/fpinscala/README.md

-# Scala for the Impatient
+# Functional Programming in Scala

 Here are my answers to the questions in the book [Functional Programming in Scala](http://www.manning.com/bjarnason/)